roblox-model/Bloxppuccin/README.md

 ## Feedback

-Your feedback is invaluable!
-If you encounter any bugs or issues, please let me know by reaching out to me on Discord: [@rbxm](https://discord.com/users/692509166706884659).
+Feedbacks are welcome!
+If you encounter any bugs or issues, please let me know by reaching out to me on Discord: [@rbxm](https://discord.com/users/692509166706884659) or by creating an issue on the repository.

-## Contributing

-Contributions are welcome!
-Feel free to submit issues or pull requests to help enhance this theme.